Sticky Beak's 2016Tour Of Northumberland #StickyBeakOnTourPublished On Saturday 3 Sep 2016 by Sticky Beak

 As it was our last night in Northumberland we headed back into the Rohan Kanhai for a sneaky couple of Gin and Tonics before returning to our temporary nest and making a start on the packing to come home.

 We got up bright and breezy on the Wednesday morning and wolfed down a full fry up, well we needed sustenance for the journey home didn’t we?
 Well, yes, we would’ve if we were heading straight back home but we were going through the Tyne Tunnel to Dalton Park Retail Outlet, so we would be having a mid morning coffee and cake at Thornton’s Cafe.
 Lots of bargains found their way into our bags, allowing several hundred moths to make good their escape from The Man Birds wallet!

 The shock of parting with money left the poor wee fella in need of refuelling and thankfully our friends at Pizza Express had recently opened premises there and had asked us to review them.
-I absolutely loved the restaurant, it was bright, airy, and friendly, and as usual serves up excellent dishes. read review
+I absolutely loved the restaurant, it was bright, airy, and friendly, and as usual serves up excellent dishes.
+This restaurant also has a good reputation in eltenedor website. read review

 Next door there was a Prezzo and I immediately thought of the very charming Dirk Eller who I had the pleasure of meeting, along with Chef Johnny Hernandez, at the opening of MEXIco at Intu Centre, Derby earlier in the year.